-- I’m a little bored with writing about it, so it’s time to move on.
+- I’m a bored with writing about it, so it’s time to move on.

-- You probably don’t want to get 12 updates over the course of the year that simply tell you that I didn’t buy anything.
+- You probably don’t want to get twelve updates over the course of the year that simply tell you that I didn’t buy anything.
 Assume I didn’t unless I say otherwise.